josh417/Rust-Code-Cracker/README.md

-# Rust-Code-Cracker
+# Code Cracker : What is this project?
-DEPRECATED: Code Cracker was a Python application built to automatically input code combinations into locks to attempt to brute force into them.
-Although it's functional and works, it was never used on public servers due to it being unfair and potentially cheating.
+Code Cracker was a project that I created when I wanted to learn how to make simple programs in Python to automate different things for different use-cases.
+Although it's probably not the cleanest and most efficient piece of Python, it gets the job done and allowed me to learn a lot.